Special Educational Needs - Proposed Changes

 A collegiate approach within schools.
 In the best schools we visit, teachers and associated professionals openly discuss the needs of youngsters, share what works and are open about what hasn't/ doesn't.
 Working collegiately in this way - recording and monitoring progress, seeking help and advice from each other and from existing resources, and looking to external sources, (when the necessary support or expertise is not available from within) - can make a real, measurable difference to the learner.

 The numbers game - SEND or deprivation does it matter?

 Press coverage has suggested that the government is actively seeking to reduce the number of children with special needs.
 We see this differently.
 We think there are children who, because of external factors such as deprivation, are not afforded the opportunity to learn and are thus put on the Special Needs register.
 With the right support and help these children can thrive.

-One such school, Leighton Park, has been a Good Schools Guide stalwart for many years.
+One such school, Leighton Primary, has been a Good Schools Guide stalwart for many years.
 They are on the 80th centile for deprivation yet only the 10th centile for SEN. We visited to uncover what they do that delivers the goods.
-The full case study can be read here 'Getting Reading Right - A Case Study' but the highlights include:
+The full case study can be read here: 'Getting Reading Right - A Case Study' but the highlights include: